agatakolohe/GoinOffGrid/Work.md

 03-02

 6am-10am Debugged!!!
 All works!!!
-Thank you Brooke and Randel
+Thank you Brooke and Randel for your brains and debugging skillz <3